Victorious Boxers: Ippo's Road to Glory: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one nine, and two eights for a total of 33 out of 40.
 Many reviews commented that the anime/manga style of characters and use of Japanese names were a turn off to US gamers who were more familiar with boxing games like Knockout Kings or Ready 2 Rumble.
 NextGen stated, "It's arguably the best 3D boxing game yet" and the versus mode offered "solid replay value".

 Many reviews commented on the graphics, citing there were other games with better graphics at the time.
 GamePro rated the overall graphics 3.5 out of 5.
 Though the graphics were not well received, the character animations were very well received.
 The lack of audio dialog, which forced the player to read text for the story mode, was also a negative when many other games on the PS2 at the time were adding in voice overs.
 GamePro rated the overall sound 3 out of 5.
 Other reviews rated the audio better, particularly the music and sound effects during the fights.

 The gameplay received mixed reviews.
 Reviews stated that Victorious Boxers was one of the most technically accurate boxing games of its time.
 Matt Helgeson of Game Informer described it as dramatically different from the "combo-intensive, somewhat sluggish feel" of Knockout Kings.
 GameSpot stated the controls gave players "better boxer control", and the "AI of the computer opponents is extremely advanced".
 While many critics complimented the control scheme, they also commented on its difficulty to master.
 A common complaint was about characters improperly positioning itself in relation to the opponent while circling the ring.
 GamePro rated both the controls and fun factor a 4.5 out of 5, and mentioned though the controls were very intuitive and precise, "they require a lot of brainwork and dexterity".
 NextGen commented on the initial controls, stating they are problematic at first but can be reconfigured to suit the player.

 In Japan, the game was the fourth best-selling game of December 14, 2000, and sold 256,000 units by February 18, 2001.
 By September 2001, its sales in Japan alone surpassed 300,000 units.
 It did not sell well in the U.S., however, mainly due to very little name recognition and poor marketing.
-The game was later nominated for The Electric Playground's 2001 Blister Awards for "Best Console Fighting Game", and D.I.C.E.
-Awards for "Best Fighting Game of the Year" nomination but lost all to Dead or Alive 3 for Xbox.
+The game was later nominated for The Electric Playground's 2001 Blister Awards for "Best Console Fighting Game" (though the game itself was not reviewed), as well as the 2002 Interactive Achievement Award for "Console Fighting", but ultimately lost both awards to Dead or Alive 3 for Xbox.
 It did win the award for "Best Game No One Played" at GameSpot's Best and Worst of 2001 Awards.